TradeKing Review 2015: Commissions, Fees, and Minimum Deposit

 Because of the surcharge, TradeKing is not a good fit for trading stocks under $2.
-There are
+There is a number of brokerage firms

-The firm does not have IRA setup, maintenance, or annual fees.
-There is a $50 inactivity fee if
+TradeKing does not have IRA setup, maintenance, or annual fees.
+There is, however, a $50 inactivity fee if

 combined account value of the household account(s) is less than $2,500 AND